Results 1 to 7 of 7

 Can you imagine how deep in the red the figures would run if one could include the cost of welfare, foodstamps, WIC, medical care, and housing that the state pays out on behalf of their anchor babies?
 That figure must be staggering.

-12-09-2006, 02:40 AM #6"Undocumented immigrants produced $1.58 billion in state revenues, which exceeded the $1.16 billion in state services they received.
-However, local governments bore the burden of $1.44 billion in uncompensated health care costs and local law enforcement costs not paid for by the state," Strayhorn added.
+Okay, illegal immigrants produced $1.58 billion in state revenues.
+Now, they received $1.16 billion in state services and $1.44 billion in uncompensated health care costs and local law enforcement costs.

 $1.44 billion + $1.16 billion = $2.60 billion - $1.58 billion = $1.02 billion